martin00001313/Machine-Learning/README.md

 # Machine-Learning
-Implementations and testing ML algorithms.
+Implementations and testing of machine learning algorithms.